idehub/react-native-google-analytics-bridge/README.md

 ### allowIDFA(enabled)

-* **enabled (required):** Boolean, true to allow IDFA collection, defaults to true
+* **enabled (required):** Boolean, true to allow IDFA collection, defaults to `true`.

+**Important**: For iOS you can only use this method if you have done the optional step 8 from the installation guide.

-See the [Google Analytics](https://developers.google.com/analytics/devguides/collection/ios/v3/campaigns#ios-install) for more info
+See the [Google Analytics](https://developers.google.com/analytics/devguides/collection/ios/v3/campaigns#ios-install) for more info.

 ```javascript
 GoogleAnalytics.allowIDFA(true);